TeamPuzel/strawberry/README.md

 Programming should be fun and the programmer should be able to do whatever they want.
 Straberry will not avoid abilities inherent to its expremely flexible semantics even when that means one could write terrible code.
 That is not for the language to decide.
-There is nothing I hate more than design by subjective opinion as an argument.
+There is nothing I hate more than design by subjective opinion.

 ### And more